 How can you tell if you have lead paint?
 There are two tests and the one you can do yourself is approved by the EPA, and it’s not expensive.

-We have another article that discuss painting over lead paint and lead removal.
+Here’s another article that discusses painting over lead paint, and lead removal.

 In this article:

 1. Two Lead Paint Testing Methods: yes you can.

 The EPA approves of only one home lead test product on its web page: 3M’s LeadCheck (even approved for red paint colors).